gsho/contao-groupdocs-viewer/README.md

     Annotate PDF, Word, Excel, Powerpoint and Images with GroupDocs Viewer Download Viewer plugin package here
-    Embed DOC, DOCX, PDF Viewer in your Radiant CMS website See source code for GroupDocs Viewer plugin for Radiant CMS
+    Embed DOC, DOCX, PDF Viewer in your Contao website See source code for GroupDocs Viewer plugin for Contao

 Created by GroupDocs Marketplace Team.